Mauxilium/ArduinoPythonSerialRpc/README.md

 ```

 ### Next steps
-* ArduinoPythonSerialRpc tutorial - A tutorial to discover a more complex use of library (On Working)
+* [ArduinoPythonSerialRpcTutorial](https://github.com/Mauxilium/ArduinoPythonSerialRpcTutorial) - A tutorial to discover a more complex use of library
-* www.mauxilium.it - The reference site for my other projects (On Working)
+* [www.mauxilium.it](http://www.mauxilium.it) - The reference site for my open source projects